kurtbuilds/alfwin/README.md

       Time (mean ± σ):      1.952 s ±  0.016 s    [User: 0.079 s, System: 0.030 s]
       Range (min … max):    1.945 s …  1.997 s    10 runs

       Warning: Statistical outliers were detected.
 Consider re-running this benchmark on a quiet PC without any interferences from other programs.
-It might help to use the '--warmup' or '--prepare' options.
+It might help to use the '--warmup' or '--prepare' OPTIONS.

     Summary
       'osascript winnames.scpt' ran